 Around the globe, women are leading the charge when it comes to philanthropy and generous financial contributions to nonprofit organizations.
 We see that within our own Tiffany Circle both domestically and abroad.

 We are so thankful for each of the women who have been led to connect their passions with the purpose of helping us serve our humanitarian mission.
-One of those very special women is Sandy Klein.
+One of those very special women was Sandy Klein.

 Years ago, when Sandy moved to South Carolina, she wasted no time in getting involved in her new community.
 She volunteered her time with “Holiday for Heroes,” an event sponsored by the local chapter of the American Red Cross.
 She took greeting cards into schools and helped children write letters to service men and women.
 Close to 40,000 service members received holiday cards that year.